During Production Inspection (DUPRO)

 - Daily output levels

-Inspectors compare products against approved specifications, reference samples, technical drawings, or buyer requirements.
+Products are compared against approved specifications, technical drawings, reference samples, and buyer requirements.

 - Material consistency